kyleterry/solarwind/README.md

 Posts are currently ordered based on the filename.
 I'm going to later add the ability to sort by post date.

+### Development Server

+A development server is included.
+It will watch your content directory for changes and regenerate the site when they occur.
+It optionally takes a -bind param but will listen on localhost:8090 by default.

+`solarwind server [-bind :8091]`

 Now edit the templates to your liking and draw the rest of the fucking owl.